Zazk0u/new-bl-sdk-mods/object_relocator/ReadMe.md

 Roll your mouse wheel to move the object toward/away from you.

 3:
-Press the pick up keybind again to release the object.
+Press the pick up keybind again to release the object.n\
-Doing this will generate a log text file within object_relocator/logs containing informations on the object that was picked up.
+Doing this will generate a log text file within object_relocator/logs containing informations on the object that was picked up.n\
-Logged informations:
+Logged informations:n\
 - Object's name
 - Object's definition
 - Object's opportunity point if it has one